 Choosing the Right Group for You

 By doing a little “shopping around,” you can learn about the various anonymous support groups and choose the one that speaks to you.
-An addiction counselor or other mental health professional can help you decide which program might be most beneficial for you, based on your needs and preferences.
+An addiction counselor or mental health professional can help you decide which program might be most beneficial for you, based on your needs and preferences.
 The most important thing is to engage with your support group on a regular basis.
 A higher level of engagement translates to a better chance of long-term sobriety.

 All content provided on the Pyramid Healthcare, Inc. blog is for informational purposes only and is not intended to represent medical advice.
 Pyramid Healthcare, Inc. and its blog authors make no guarantees as to the accuracy or completeness of any information on this site or found by following any link on this site.
 Pyramid Healthcare, Inc. and its blog authors will not be liable for any errors or omissions in the information provided in the blog, nor be liable for any losses, injuries, or damages from the display or use of this information.
 The opinions stated in this blog reflect those of the author(s) and not necessarily those of Pyramid Healthcare, Inc. These terms and conditions are subject to change at any time with or without notice.